 This prong does not capture the Wireless Market Data Connections because the Exchange does not have the right to use the Wireless Market Data Connections to effect or report a transaction on the Exchange.
 ICE Affiliates and a non-ICE entity own and maintain the wireless network underlying the Wireless Market Data Connections, and ICE Affiliates, not the Exchange, offer and provide the Wireless Market Data Connections to customers.
-The Exchange does not know whether or when a customer has entered into an agreement for a Wireless Market Data Connection and has no right to approve or disapprove of the provision of a Wireless Market Data Connection, any more than it would if the provider was a third party.26 It does not put the Selected Market Data content onto the Wireless Market Data Connections or send it to customers.
+The Exchange does not know whether or when a customer has entered into an agreement for a Wireless Market Data Connection and has no right to approve or disapprove of the provision of a Wireless Market Data Connection, any more than it would if the provider was a third party.
+It does not put the Selected Market Data content onto the Wireless Market Data Connections or send it to customers.
+A market participant cannot use a Wireless Market Data Connection to connect to Exchange market data.
 When a customer terminates a Wireless Market Data Connection, the Exchange does not consent to the termination.

-In fact, it is not possible to use a Wireless Market Data Connection to effect a transaction on the Exchange: they are one-way connections away from the Mahwah data center.
+In fact, it is not possible to use a Wireless Market Data Connection to effect a transaction on the Exchange: They are one-way connections away from the Mahwah data center.
 Customers cannot use them to send trading orders or information of any sort to the SRO Systems, and the Exchange does not use them to send confirmations of trades.
-Instead, Wireless Market Data Connections solely carry Selected Market Data.
+Instead, Wireless Market Data Connections solely carry Selected Market Data, which does not include Exchange market data.

 The Exchange believes the example in the parenthetical in the third prong of the definition of "facility" cannot be read as an independent prong of the definition.
-Such a reading would ignore that the parentheses and the word "including" clearly indicate that "any system of communication to or from an exchange . . . maintained by or with the consent of the exchange" is explaining the preceding text.
+Such a reading would ignore that the parentheses and the word "including" clearly indicate that "any system of communication to or from an exchange. . . maintained by or with the consent of the exchange" is explaining the preceding text.
 By its terms, the parenthetical is providing a non-exclusive example of the type of property or service to which the prong refers, and does not remove the requirement that there must be a right to use the premises, property or service to effect or report a transaction on an exchange.
 It is making sure the reader understands that "facility" includes a ticker system that an exchange has the right to use, not creating a new fifth prong to the definition.
-In fact, if the "right to use" requirement were ignored, every communication provider that connected to an exchange, including any broker-dealer system and telecommunication network, would become a facility of that exchange so long as the exchange consented to the connection, whether or not the connection was used to trade or report a trade, and whether or not the exchange had any right at all to the use of the connection.
+In fact, if the "right to use" requirement were ignored, every communication provider that connected to an exchange, including any broker-dealer system and telecommunication network, would become a facility of that exchange so long as the exchange consented to the connection, whether or not the connection was used to trade or report